pawelpaszki/ionic-4-media-player/README.md

 ## Functionality and its status

 * loading and removing local media to/from the playlist (DONE)
-* playback of local media from the playlist (TBD)
+* playback of local media from the playlist (DONE)
 * rearranging the playlist song by song (DONE)
 * displaying the playlist in card with album image (if present) or in plain list (DONE)
 * marking songs as favourite (DONE)
 * Persitence:
-  * playlist with the info about the songs, including: (TBD - PARTIALLY COMPLETED)
+  * playlist with the info about the songs, including: (DONE)
     * name
     * favourite flag
     * markedForDeletion flag